Kyuwu/o2gov2/README.md

 4. ionic serve to showcase our app in a emulated web environment.
 5. or simply checkout my website: http://test.kyuwu.com.
 6. install the included .apk on your android phone located in the root folder.

+# Testusers
+the admin@o2go.nl is the only admin in my database so check that account out for the scooter CRUD and planned services!

+1. test@o2go.nl pw: Test123!
+2. adming@o2go.nl pw: Admin123!